prescient-design/bbo-bench/README.md

 The benchmarking script provided in this repo isolates much of the logging functionality in observers, which track metrics every time the black box function is queried.
 The `SimpleObserver` class found in `src/bbo_bench/observers/_simple_observer.py` is the default observer, and it tracks metrics such as simple regret, cumulative regret, and diversity of proposed solutions.
 You can add other metrics by adding methods to `SimpleObserver` or defining a new observer class.

 Observers are attached to the black box, so they only track metrics for solutions submitted to the black box for evaluation.
 Other metrics (for example, model training logs for a model within your optimizer) can be logged independently.
-As an example, the LaMBO-2 optimizer by default tracks internal metrics with a [lightning WandbLogger](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.loggers.wandb.html).
+As an example, we pass a [lightning WandbLogger](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.loggers.wandb.html) to the LaMBO-2 optimizer in the default script.

 ## Running experiments with a different optimizer
 To run experiments with a different optimizer from the [poli-baselines](https://github.com/MachineLearningLifeScience/poli-baselines.git) repo:

-1. Create a new config file in config/hydra/optimizer/ for your chosen optimizer
+1. Create a new config file in `config/hydra/optimizer/` for your chosen optimizer
 2. Update the main config to use your new optimizer:
 ```bash
 python scripts/benchmark_optimizer.py optimizer=your_optimizer